We are delighted to welcome clients back, and all of our offices, with the exception of Nottingham, are now open for appointments.

 We do however, respectfully request that you continue to wear a mask as you enter our offices and use the hand sanitiser provided.

-We will continue to observe social distancing in our meeting rooms while cases continue to rise, and this will be reviewed every two weeks.
+We will continue to observe social distancing in our meeting rooms while cases are still high, and this will be reviewed every two weeks.

 Should you prefer not to visit our offices, then phone & video appointments remain available for your convenience.